holidayextras/holidayextras.github.com/_posts/2015-11-30-thoughts-on-nightwatch.md

 Nightwatch works with testing providers such as SauceLabs & BrowserStack which is great for flexibility.

 _**Continuous Integration Support**_
-As we do with Selenium tests currently, we can integrate our Nightwatch tests into our build process with Team City or other systems in the future.
+As we do with our Selenium tests currently, we can integrate our Nightwatch tests into our build process with Team City or other systems in the future.
 This gives us the ability to proceed in confidence building on a solid foundation.

 _**Built-in command-line test runner**_
 A Built-in command-line test runner enables us to run tests either singularly, by group or altogether.